2023-05-08

 109 3.7 27.1%

-If you are more than 10 years older that your spouse and your spouse is the sole beneficiary on the IRA then you get a new table.
+If you are more than 10 years older than your spouse and your spouse is the sole beneficiary on the TIRA then you get a new table.
 The table has your age horizontally and your spouse's age vertically and each entry is (as in the table above) your expected years of life (the inverse of the fractional withdrawal).
 Too much to document here, TIAA has the complete table - https://www.tiaa.org/public/pdf/rmd-joint-life-expect-table.pdf .
 (Thanks Gwyn P. Williams.)

 No comments: